showteeth/scfetch/README.md

 ##### Prepare run number

-For fastq files stored in SRA, `scfetch` can extract sample information and run number with GEO accession number or users can also provide a dataframe contains the run number of interested samples.
+For fastq files stored in SRA, `GEfetch2R` can extract sample information and run number with GEO accession number or users can also provide a dataframe contains the run number of interested samples.

 Extract all samples under `GSE130636` and the platform is `GPL20301` (use `platform = NULL` for all platforms):
 ```r